Dollar General Corporation

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive review, here is the 12-month outlook for Dollar General (DG):
+Based on a comprehensive analysis, the 12-month outlook for Dollar General (DG) is cautious, with limited upside potential from its current level near all-time highs.

 Wall Street Consensus